 While welcomed by housing association tenants who have long sought the RTB, the measure is controversial and has generated strong reactions from social landlords.
-Local authorities are concerned that the measure will be paid for, in part, by the sale of their most valuable (vacant) stock.
-Commentators have questioned whether sales of vacant council stock will generate sufficient funding to pay for an extended RTB.
-Housing associations questioned the legitimacy of legislating to force the sale of assets owned by charities/not-for-profit companies.
+Local authorities were concerned that the measure would be paid for, in part, by the sale of their most valuable (vacant) stock.
+Commentators questioned whether sales of vacant council stock would generate sufficient funding to pay for an extended RTB.
+Housing associations have questioned the legitimacy of legislating to force the sale of assets owned by charities/not-for-profit companies.

 The National Housing Federation (NHF) put an offer to Government in September 2015 in which it proposed the implementation of an extended RTB on a voluntary basis.
 This offer was described as a compromise with a view to securing the independence of housing associations and the best deal on compensation (for discounts) and flexibilities (the ability to refuse the RTB in relation to certain properties).
-During his speech to the Conservative Party Conference on 7 October 2015, the Prime Minister announced that agreement had been reached on the NHF’s offer, and that the first housing association tenants would be able to buy their homes in 2016.
-It was subsequently suggested that the extended RTB might be phased in.
-During the Autumn Statement and Comprehensive Spending Review 2015 the Chancellor announced that the extended RTB would be piloted by five housing associations.
-These pilots are now underway; they will run to January 2017 but an evaluation report is due in September 2016.
+During his speech to the Conservative Party Conference on 7 October 2015, the then Prime Minister announced that agreement had been reached on the NHF’s offer and that the first housing association tenants would be able to buy their homes in 2016.
+During the Autumn Statement and Comprehensive Spending Review 2015, the Chancellor announced that the extended RTB would be piloted by five housing associations.
+The pilots completed their work and a report on findings was published in 2017.

-The Housing and Planning Bill, which is currently before Parliament, does not contain measures to implement a statutory RTB for housing association tenants.
-The Bill does, however, contain measures that will require English local authorities to make an annual payment to Government in respect of the expected sales of ‘high value’ vacant stock over the year.
-These payments will be used to compensate housing associations for selling housing assets at a discount to tenants.
-The Bill also provides for grants to be paid to associations to cover the cost of RTB discounts.
+The Housing and Planning Act 2016 does not contain measures to implement a statutory RTB for housing association tenants.
+The Act does, however, contain measures that would have required English local authorities to make an annual payment to Government in respect of the expected sales of “higher value” vacant stock over the year.
+These payments were to be used to compensate housing associations for selling housing assets at a discount to tenants.

 Commons Briefing papers CBP-7224

-Authors: Wendy Wilson; Alex Bate; Cassie Barton; Richard Cracknell
+Authors: Wendy Wilson; Cassie Barton; Richard Cracknell; Alex Bate